Panzer3232/research_paper_ocr/README.md

 1. Accepts a single PDF file or a folder of PDF files as input.
 2. Runs MinerU OCR on each PDF and produces a clean `.md` file per paper.
 3. Optionally captions every figure/image in the markdown using GPT, producing a separate captioned `.md` file.
-4. Optionally exports a structured RAG-ready `.json` file per paper, grouped by section with page metadata.
+4. Optionally exports a structured  `.json` file per paper, grouped by section with page metadata.
 If captioning is also enabled, GPT-generated captions are embedded into image blocks as `caption_llm`.
 5. Saves all outputs under `data_ocr/` with a structured layout.
 6. Writes a per-paper JSON manifest for resume support — interrupted runs pick up from where they stopped.